• Skip to primary navigation

 Choripán:

 • Heat bread: Cut the baguettes lengthwise.
-Grill them in the grill pan, cut-side down, until lightly crispy on the cut side.
-Alternatively, you can split them and warm them in the hot oven (at about 200 degrees Celsius/ 400 degrees Fahrenheit for about 5-8 minutes or until hot and slightly crispy).
+Grill them in the grill pan, cut side down, until lightly crispy on the cut side.
+Alternatively, you can split them and warm them in the hot oven at 400°F/ 200°C for 5-8 minutes or until hot and slightly crispy.

 • Add a generous spoonful of the chimichurri sauce on one of the bread halves, place the chorizo halves on top and add some more sauce over the sausages.
 Add some tomato and onion salsa and top with the second baguette half.